ahmohamed/NetPathMiner/README.md

 First, dowload source package from http://sourceforge.net/projects/sbml/files/libsbml/ , extract it.
 You will need also MinGW http://www.mingw.org/ or the 64-bit version http://mingw-w64.sourceforge.net/ depending on your system.
-Add `mingw/bin` to your PATH, by editing eviroment variables.
+Add `mingw/bin` to your PATH, by editing environment variables.

 Second, you need CMake http://www.cmake.org/ .
 You can follow the instructions at http://sbml.org/Software/libSBML/docs/java-api/libsbml-installation.html#windows-configuring , however, choose "MinGW Makefiles" instead of "Visual Studio 10".

 After finishing the CMake step, use the MinGW's `make.exe` to compile libSBML.
 Copy the dependencies you used during the compilation to the `bin` directory.
-Set the enviroment variable `LIB_SBML` to point the installation directory, which should now contain dll files inder `bin` and header files under `include`
+Set the environment variable `LIB_SBML` to point the installation directory, which should now contain dll files under `bin` and header files under `include`

 ### R Package dependencies